The Cause of Vein Disorders

 - Non-Healing ulcers

 Symptoms often get worse as the day progresses and are sometimes relieved by leg elevation.
-You can still suffer from venous insufficiency even if you do not have visible abnormal veins.

 Another clinical clue to venous insufficiency is a cluster of spider veins around your ankles.
 The fancy medical term for this is corona phlebectasia.

-Chronic venous insufficiency may cause the skin to have a brown leathery appearance around the ankles and lower legs (known as stasis pigmentation or lipodermatosclerosis).
+Chronic venous insufficiency may also cause the skin to have a brown leathery appearance around the ankles and lower legs (known as stasis pigmentation or lipodermatosclerosis).
 This unhealthy skin can develop open sores (ulcerations) and bleeding or bruising after a minor injury.